International Medical Admissions Test: Participants

 Applicants for the existing courses taught in Italian currently take an Italian admissions test (developed by the Italian Commission), with the available places awarded to those scoring highest on the test.
 In 2011, MIUR asked Cambridge Assessment Admissions Testing to develop and deliver the English language equivalent of this Italian admissions test.
 The English-language version is called the International Medical Admissions Test (IMAT).

 Humanitas University in Italy also uses IMAT for its Medicine and Surgery degree course.
 Pirogov Russian National Research Medical University (RNRMU) uses the test for admission to its bachelor's degree in Biomedicine (English taught, with the University of Turin) and Medicine and Surgery degree (English taught, with the University of Milan).

 The candidates can sit for the IMAT either in Italy or in test centers located in over 20 countries worldwide.
 In order to apply for a spot in the medicine course, the candidates must rank the universities in order of preference.
 The candidates who choose Italy as their test center must sit for the IMAT at their first-choice university.
 Disabled candidates and candidates with dyslexia are allowed extra time to complete the test.

 Format and timing

-Recently the format of the test has consisted of the following four sections:
+As of 2023, the format of the IMAT is as follows: